 DIG ON FACEBOOK

-The DIG FB is a closed user group – only members of DIG will be able to join.
+Only members of DIG will be able to join.
 But unlike the RPS main FB page, which is information from HQ, ours is interactive and anyone can post and comment.
 It will be moderated, but we would hope most sincerely that everyone will respect each other and that moderation will not be necessary.

 To join just go to the site HERE and click the ‘join’ button.
 You will be validated as a DIG member and given access.
 This is a manual process so please do not expect instant access.